shoelace-style/shoelace/docs/components/carousel.md

 ### Scroll Hint

-Use the `--scroll-hint` attribute to add inline padding in horizontal carousels and block padding in vertical carousels.
+Use the `--scroll-hint` custom property to add inline padding in horizontal carousels and block padding in vertical carousels.
 Setting a padding will make the closest slides slightly visible, hinting that there are more items in the carousel.

 ```html preview
 <sl-carousel class="scroll-hint" pagination style="--scroll-hint: 10%;">